zoot101/snapraid-daily-hooks/README.md

 https://github.com/zoot101/snapraid-daily

-These extend the functionality of **SnapRAID-DAILY** to add additional notification methods or to stop a list of services while the main script is running and restart them afterwards.
+These extend the functionality of **SnapRAID-DAILY** to add additional notification methods, manage services or execute a list of commands at the start and end.

 # Table of Contents